HarikalarKutusu/3d-voice-chess/README.md

 A multi-lingual voice driven 3D chess game for learning and teaching Voice AI using Coqui STT using limited vocabulary language models.

+Please note: This repo is not production ready.
+It is somewhere between alpha and beta versions as of April 1st 2022.

 Current capabilities:

 - Single user server for Speech To Text STT inference (nodejs) (i.e. it works on a single core free node)